gmarko/protocols/Smart Contract Design.md

 The "protocolFeeBips" field, included in BlockHeader of each submitted zkBlock, is the maximum trading fees allowed in spot trades.
 The circuit will constrain that all fees for spot trades do not exceed this value, and the contract will also check that the protocolFeeBips field included in BlockHeader is consistent with that configured in the contract, otherwise, the transaction is reverted.

 - Delayed Updating
-The fee rate in smart contracts can be modified with a delay of MIN_AGE_PROTOCOL_FEES_UNTIL_UPDATED(7 days).
-To update, the admin should call the "updateProtocolFeeSettings" function in the Loopring contract with a specified value passed to it.
-The modification will take effect after calling "validateAndSyncProtocolFees" function if there is a zkBlock to submit after the delay period expires.
+The fee rate in smart contracts can be modified with a delay of `MIN_AGE_PROTOCOL_FEES_UNTIL_UPDATED`(7 days).
+To update, the admin should call the `updateProtocolFeeSettings` function in the Loopring contract with a specified value passed to it.
+The modification will take effect after calling `validateAndSyncProtocolFees` function if there is a zkBlock to submit after the delay period expires.

 ### Function "submitBlocks"

-The Postman account in the operator invokes the "submitBlocks" function to submit a zkBlock to Layer 1.
+The Postman account in the operator invokes the `submitBlocks` function to submit a zkBlock to Layer 1.

 ```
 function submitBlocks(Block[] zkBlocks)